 And what about panty liners?
 Pantyliners, particularly those made from synthetic materials provide a warm and humid climate in the genital area and thus bring the vaginal flora out of balance.
 Even without an infection, this can lead to strong discharge, itching and unpleasant odours.
 Panty liners should therefore only be used during menstruation and then changed frequently.
 Products containing plastic films are not recommended.”

-Come along and join us!
-As a special for our Mondays Changemakers, we have a discount code for you, valid until March 31st 2020 for any of the upcoming ArtNight events.
-Use Mondays@Vulva-ArtNight* at the ArtNights checkout and get CHF 3.- off the ticket price.
+Come along and join!
+As a special for our Mondays Changemakers based in Switzerland 🇨🇭, we have a discount code for you for any of the upcoming ArtNight events.
+Use DANKEMONDAYS* at the ArtNights checkout.